-A warrior always prepares for the worst outcome, always has a backup plan ready on command.
-Just like a warrior, your Emergency Fund is a backup plan and storing your cash in a Bank account translates to a backup plan ready on command (banks are highly liquid).
+A warrior always prepares for the worst outcome and always has a backup plan ready on command.
+Just like a warrior, your Emergency Fund is a backup plan, and storing your cash in a Bank account translates to a backup plan ready on command (banks are highly liquid).

 Mobile plans confuse the hell out of me.
-First of all, there are so many different mobile carriers, they have 10 different plans to choose from, each plan has some problem with it and I end up changing it again and again.
+First of all, there are so many different mobile carriers, they have 10 different plans to choose from, and each plan has some problems and I end up changing it again and again.

-To make things simpler, I look for two things, one is unlimited calling and texting and second is brand.
-If the brand is recognisable and prices are reasonable, I choose that plan.
+To make things simpler, I look for two things, one is unlimited calling and texting and the second is brand.
+If the brand is recognizable and prices are reasonable, I choose that plan.

 Do the math before you randomly choose a plan.
-Prefer prepaid over postpaid cause according to my experiences, prepaid is cheaper and you can change plans easily.
+Prefer prepaid over postpaid cause according to my experience, prepaid is cheaper and you can change plans easily.